cjdbarlow/Part-One/how-to-pass.md

     * Post night shift was a write-off
 * Maintain a positive attitude
 Study groups are good for this - share the suffering!
-* Split large topics into managable chunks
+* Split large topics into manageable chunks
 * Don't lose your head
 Set aside time for relaxation, and don't feel guilty about it.
 * You don't have to know everything